Iska1999/PhishingNet/README.md

 # PhishingNet
-PhishingNet is a neural network model trained to detect phishing websites.
+PhishingNet is a neural network model trained to detect phishing websites in real-time.

-The repository currently contains the code for the model.

-To-do:
-- Encase the model in a REST API
-- Create a browser extension for real-time detection
+Description:
+In the code is a Chrome extension that is used to fetch URLs from Chrome browser and send them to the server running in Python.
+The server then predicts based on the URL if the link is phishing or legit.